You’ve probably heard all the claims about storytelling. It’s been called the most essential business skill and the “new black” of branding.

 (2) Analyze other people’s business stories.

 Chances are your email inbox overflows with stories.
 And you’ll see even more stories in blog posts as you move through the Internet.
 Sharpen your awareness by analyzing these.

-For instance, in a blog post related to storytelling, I found a story by an executive who’d been interviewed for a job.
+For instance, an executive wrote about her last job interview.
 Asked about her approach to change management, she told a story about a dog park.